miigwall/Spotify-Playlist-To-Text/README.md

 To-do
 ========================
+- Manual playlist selection (No Drag&Drop)
+- Automatically re-generate playlist when changing options
+- Playlist folder to text (If possible)
 - Must update to JQuery 1.10.2 (if possible)
 - Linux Support (if possible)

 Known issues
 ========================
+- Can't generate playlist folder to text
 - Drag&Drop not working when using Linux (Xubuntu and Spotify Linux Preview)

 Based to